Farley, Staffordshire

-Farley is a hamlet and civil parish in the Staffordshire Moorlands district, in the English county of Staffordshire.
+Farley is a hamlet and civil parish in the Staffordshire Moorlands district, in the county of Staffordshire, England.
 It is near to the villages of Alton and Oakamoor.
+In 2021 the parish had a population of 139.

-Alton Towers theme park is within the parish boundary.
+Alton Towers; the UK's largest theme park, is within the parish boundary.

 To the west of the hamlet stands the privately owned 17th century Farley Hall, which has been both a youth hostel and the residence of Anthony Bamford, Managing Director of JCB.